SalomePlatform/adao/doc/en/scripts/simple_3DVAR4.rst

 :ref:`Examples with the "3DVAR"<section_ref_algorithm_3DVAR_examples>`, or a
 similar example in [Asch16]_).
 It describes the effect of data assimilation on the time forecast of a dynamic system.
-It is a highly simplified case that illustrates a classical approach in meteorology (short-term weather forecasting, below a two-week period) or in seasonal forecasting (longer-term weather forecasting, beyond a two-week period).
+It is a highly simplified case that illustrates a classical data assimilation approach in meteorology (short-term weather forecasting, below a two-week period) or in seasonal forecasting (longer-term weather forecasting, beyond a two-week period).

 Here, we use a simple classical model of a dynamic system, named *Lorenz system*, *Lorenz oscillator*, *Lorenz3D* or *Lorenz63* after its author, the